COVID-19 Symptom: Costochondritis

 How can costochondritis due to COVID-19 be treated?

-Costochondritis is a benign condition and typically goes away on its own after some time, although the pain can also come back after a period of feeling better.
+Costochondritis is a benign condition that typically goes away on its own after some time, although the pain can also come back after feeling better for some time.

-If the pain is uncomfortable, there are several treatment options that may provide relief.
+If the pain is uncomfortable, several treatment options may provide relief.
 1 5

-• Rest.
-As you’re healing, you should avoid any activities that may worsen your condition.
+- Rest.
+As you heal, you should avoid any activities that may worsen your condition.

 By combining pain management strategies with rest, you can effectively manage your costochondritis symptoms and speed up the healing process.